 - You can also go to Mode from the main menu and select Off.

 Off mode can even be accessed from your Google Home app:

 5. Will Alexa Work with a Nest Thermostat?

 Yes, you can use Amazon Alexa to control a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
 And of course, you can use Google Assistant to control your Nest.

-In short, yes.
-Your Nest Thermostat can still control temperatures even without Wi-Fi.
-However, without Wi-Fi a Nest doesn’t have the smart thermostat functions that most people enjoy.
+Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
+At the same time, a lack of an internet connection means your Nest doesn’t have the ability to use the smart functions that most people enjoy.

 If you want to lock your Nest:

-Nest thermostats can be controlled by your Google Home app, accessible through your phone or other smart device, including a computer.
-Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, can also be controlled remotely by the Nest app.
+A Nest Thermostat is controlled by the Google Home app, which is accessible on your phone or desktop computer.
+Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also controllable through the Nest app.

 The app also allows you to change the Nest's preset temperatures.
-From the home screen, select Thermostat before selecting Settings.
+From the home screen, find your Thermostat before selecting Settings.
 Once there, press Temperature Preferences and then Temperature Presets.
 The display will show your preferred Comfort, Eco and Sleep temperatures.
-Choose the appropriate setting to change the temperature for that preset.
+Select one of these options to change the temperature for that preset.